Our Approach to

 Closure and reclamation

-Achieve 95% of planned reclamation activities/associated actions across the Company Met icon
+Achieve 95% of planned reclamation activities/associated actions across the Company Not met icon

 Target remains the same